vedantt21/nos3-mantle/docs/wiki/Verification_and_Validation_Plan.md

 3. Flight software development reusing code from the checkout application
 4. Ground software command and telemetry database development
 5. Flight software test with ground software and simulator
+6. Flight software test with ground software and actual hardware

 ## 5.2 Test Articles
 The flight software source code is the test article.
 This is the actual software to be used in flight but recompiled for a Linux environment.
 In addition, the ground software command and telemetry databases that are used for command and control of the flight software can also be treated as test articles.